cornellev/icp/book/icp_descr/icp_vanilla.md

-    In the 2D case, we can always recover a reasonable rotation by negating the last column of V. I do not know if this is the optimal rotation among rotations, but we can probably get an answer with more effort.
+    In the 2D case, we can always recover a reasonable rotation by negating the last column of V. I do not know if this is the optimal rotation among rotations, but we can probably get an answer to that question with more effort.

     Sources:
     - https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4767965